smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 or [activities][fun].
 Coming to a large consensus about what actions to take can use more activities, clustering or discussion.

-Depending on the approach used for either activities there can be varying degrees of success for different teams.
+Depending on the approach used for either activity there can be varying degrees of success for different teams.
 Typical retrospective games can completely turn off some teams.
-Others which not feel comfortable voting and discussing their challenges.
+Other teams may not feel comfortable having frank team discussions.
 Find something that works for your team and periodically mix it up.
 Try to tailor the activity to the personalities and strengths of the team.